Igor Linshits

-Early life and education

-Igor Linshits was born into a family of engineers in Rustavi, Georgia.
-After finishing school in Rustavi, Linshits moved to Moscow to study chemical engineering at the Lomonosov Institute of Fine Chemical Technology, graduating in 1988.

 Career in Russia

 In 1988, Linshits established his first business manufacturing hairbrushes and combs.
 In 1990, he and his partners started a business in trading and processing oil products that quickly grew into one of the largest businesses of its kind in Russia.
 In 1993, he spun off from his partners to establish his own business, Neftyanoi.
 Neftyanoi initially focused on trading commodities, especially oil products such as wheat and cotton, before moving into direct investments.
 Its most prominent deals involved Lukoil-Neftekhim and mail.ru.

 In the late 1990s, Linshits invested in a petrochemical plant.
 Then, in partnership with Lukoil, he established Lukoil-Neftekhim, previously known in English as Lukoil Chemical.
 Linshits sold his shares to Lukoil in 2000.
 Also in 2000, in cooperation with Yuri Milner, he bought a 10% stake in mail.ru, then a largely unknown Russian internet portal.
 Over the next few years, he increased his ownership stake to more than 30%.
 Together with Milner, Linshits took an active role in the development of mail.ru, now Russia’s second largest internet company by revenue.

 While in Moscow, Linshits developed a number of real estate projects.
 The largest was Silver City; a 60,000 square meter, class A office building located in the centre of Moscow.